Proper Restaurant Food Waste Recycling

-In addition to keeping these items out of the waste stream and landfill, recycling is more cost-effective than waste disposal fees, and a restaurant may even be able to make a small profit from recycling valuable materials like aluminum.
+In addition to keeping these items out of the waste stream and landfill, recycling is more cost-effective than paying waste disposal fees.
+Restaurants may even be able to make a small profit from recycling valuable materials like aluminum.

-While the restaurant does not see the direct impact of recycling long-term, they are ultimately helping to minimize environmental impact, decrease energy consumption, and reduce air and water pollution that would have resulted from manufacturing virgin materials instead of recycling.
+While restaurants may not see the direct, long-term impact of recycling, they are ultimately helping to minimize environmental impact, decrease energy consumption, and reduce air and water pollution that would have resulted from manufacturing virgin materials instead of recycling.

 Food Waste Recycling